Rynoxx/sentora-whmcs/README.md

 > /var/sentora/hostdata/username/public_html/domainname/ (Sentora has this folder structure, in this case WHMCS installed directly to the domain root)

 3. In the WHMCS admin panel, navigate to "Setup" -> "Product/Services" -> "Servers" and add a new server
-	1. Set the IP Address of the server to the domainname you use to access your Sentora installation (and if you're running a port which isn't 80 (for non HTTPS) or 443 (for SSL))
+	1. Set the IP Address of the server to the domainname or ip you use to access your Sentora installation (and if you're running a port which isn't 80 (for non HTTPS) or 443 (for SSL))

 	2. Set the Server Status Address to `http://url.toyoursentora.tld/modules/whmcs/assets/status.php` where example.com should be replaced by the domain (or IP) of your Sentora installation (And replace http with https if you're running a secure server)